sator-imaging/Unity-Fundamentals/README.md

 when scene is unloaded otherwise destroyed based on binding order.

 > [!NOTE]
-> To make destruction order stable, lifetime bound GameObjects are marked as `DontDestroyOnLoad`.
+> To make destruction order stable, extension method automatically mark lifetime bound GameObjects as

-> [!TIP]
-> Set preprocessor symbol `LIFECYCLE_DISABLE_STABLE_DESTROY_ORDER` to disable automatic `DontDestroyOnLoad`.
+> `DontDestroyOnLoad`.
-> ie. Destruction order could be unstable and object may be destroyed by scene unloading.